epsilon-phase/PyKanban/README.md

 To read how to use it, look at [Starting Out](docs/starting_out.rst)

+For now, in order to run it, you may run the command `python3 pykanban.py`.
+In the future this will be more like a standard python application.

 ## Features

 * Remembers what file you had open(Yes, groundbreaking stuff here) :3